dzimine/writing/drafts/Stormless.md

   organization: "my-team"

 ```
-Than I used it in `serverless.yml` like this: `admin: ${file(env.yml):slack}`.
-It's self-explanatory.
+Then I used it in `serverless.yml` like this: `admin: ${file(env.yml):slack}`.
+Note how this syntax puts the object from the key in the file to the key in `serverless.yml`.

 Optionally, we can also form a function output from action results.
-Let's keep it simple for now, I'll share tricks later.
+I'll keep it simple for now and save more tricks for later.

 Ok, that's it!
-The function is ready to fly to AWS.
+The function is ready to go to AWS.
 But I take it sloooow.
 First, I'll package it locally.

 ```
 sls -package
 ```
-The first time takes a long while as this is the time when the plugin sets up itself.
-It will pull the Docker images from the Hub (oh, did I say you got to be connected?
-Or we assume internet connection a basic commodity like briefing air and electric power?).
-It will install StackStorm runners - the code that knows to run StackStorm exchange packs.
-It will pull the `slack` pack from Exchange.
-It will install `slack` pack python dependencies.
-It takes a long time the first time.
+The very first time takes a long time as this is the time when the plugin installs it's runtime dependencies.
+It pulls the Docker images from the Hub  It installs StackStorm runners - the code that knows to run StackStorm exchange packs.
+It pulls the `slack` pack from Exchange.
+It installs `slack` pack python dependencies.
+It does a lot of work for us, and it takes time.
 Good news: it's only the first time.

+Oh, did I say you got to be connected?
+Or we assume internet connection a basic commodity like briefing air and electric power?
+At least before FCC repeals Network Neutrality?
+So yes, you need internet connection to live serverless.

 Now let's run this locally.